Ecodes-lab/tip-calculator/README.md

-# tip-calculator
+# Tip Calculator

-An iOS Swift app that helps you calucate tips
+An iOS Swift app that helps you calculate tips

+# What I Learned
+- MVVM architecture in-depth
+- Used Combine
+- Integrated Snapkit for auto layout
+- Snapshot, UI, and Unit test
+- Reusable components